 Take the First Step Toward Your Dental Career Now!

 If you decide to go after a career as an orthodontic assistant, you will become part of the growing field of dentistry in the United States.
-The Bureau of Labor Statistics (BLS) reports that employment of dental assistants, including orthodontist assistants, “is projected to grow 19 percent from 2016 to 2026, much faster than the average for all occupations.”
+The Bureau of Labor Statistics (BLS) reports that employment of dental assistants, including orthodontist assistants, is expected to grow 11 percent by 2030, which is faster than the national average.